VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -datasource.tlsServerName string
      Optional TLS server name to use for connections to -datasource.url.
 By default, the server name from -datasource.url is used
   -datasource.url string
      Datasource compatible with Prometheus HTTP API.
 It can be single node VictoriaMetrics or vmselect URL.
 Required parameter.
 E.g. http://127.0.0.1:8428 .
-See also '-remoteRead.disablePathAppend', '-datasource.showURL'.
+See also -remoteRead.disablePathAppend and -datasource.showURL
   -defaultTenant.graphite string
      Default tenant for Graphite alerting groups.
 See https://docs.victoriametrics.com/vmalert.html#multitenancy .This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
   -defaultTenant.prometheus string